Haervwe/open-webui-tools/README.md

 ### Description

-Acts as a model router.
-Analyzes the user's message and available models, then automatically selects the most appropriate model, pipe, or preset for the task.
+Acts as an intelligent model router that analyzes the user's message and available models, then automatically selects the most appropriate model, pipe, or preset for the task.
+Now with enhanced model filtering capabilities and improved error handling.

 ### Configuration

+- **banned_models**: List of model IDs to exclude from selection
+- **allowed_models**: List of model IDs to whitelist (when set, only these models will be considered) - **NEW**
+- **vision_model_routing**: Enable automatic routing to vision-capable models for image-related tasks
-- Configure banned models, vision model routing, and whether to show the selection reasoning in chat.
+- **show_reasoning**: Display the selection reasoning in chat
+- **disable_qwen_thinking**: Disable special handling for Qwen thinking models

+### Features

+- **Whitelist Support**: Use `allowed_models` to restrict selection to specific models only
+- **Enhanced Error Handling**: Improved reliability with better fallback mechanisms - **NEW**
+- **Automatic Fallback**: Gracefully handles errors by falling back to the original model

 ### Usage

-- Enable in your model configuration's filters section.
+- Enable in your model configuration's filters section
+- Configure `allowed_models` to create a whitelist of preferred models, or use `banned_models` to exclude specific ones
+- The filter will automatically analyze each message and route to the best available model

 ![Mopidy Example](img/semantic_router.png)